bartongroup/Colabfold_batch_installer/README.md

 ### Singularity

-Usage: run_colabfold_singularity.sh -i /path/to/fasta/file [-c 'colabfold arguments']
+Usage: run_colabfold_singularity.sh -i /path/to/fasta/file [-c 'colabfold arguments'] [-h] [-u]

 The `run_colabfold_singularity.sh` script can be submitted directly to GridEngine, and requires at a minimun the path to an input fasta file.
 Any specific colabfold arguments can be provided using the `-c` argument.
 Log files will be written to a 'colabfold_logs' directory in the submission directory, while outputs will be written to a `colabfold_outputs` directory within the directory containing the submitted fasta file.

-i.e. `qsub /path/to/run_colabfold.sh -i test/cadh5_arath.fa -c "--num-recycle 5 --amber --num-relax 5"`
+i.e. `qsub /path/to/run_colabfold_singularity.sh -i test/cadh5_arath.fa -c "--num-recycle 5 --amber --num-relax 5"`

+Full colabfold usage information can be found by running `run_colabfold_singularity.sh -u`

 ### Full Installation